gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment-2.md

 Title: Python Project Workflows - Part 3
-Date: 2018-05-06
+Date: 2018-05-15
 Category: Python
 Tags: pylint, Python
 Slug: python-dev-environment-3
 Author: Abhijit Gadgil
-[//] # FIXME : Need to fix the link to draft
-Summary: In the [first part]() we looked at a few challenges involved when developing a Python project in a collaborative environment.
-In the [second part]() we looked at how `Pipenv` addresses some of those issues.
+Summary: In the [first part](/python-dev-environment.html) we looked at a few challenges involved when developing a Python project in a collaborative environment.
+In the [second part](/python-dev-environment-2.html) we looked at how `Pipenv` addresses some of those issues.
 In this part of the series we are going to take a closer look at how one can use code linting tools.
 Specifically we are going to be looking in details at using `pylint`.

 # Introduction

 Python being a dynamically typed and interpreted language, there is no such thing as 'compile time' and most of the errors (even related to syntax) show up only at the run-time and that's kind of not good,  which can and should be easily avoided.
 So it's very important to have your code checked by some linting tools before it goes into the repository.
 Further, often, it's a good practice that certain coding guidelines are followed by the development team, in fact it's even better if they can be enforced using tools, so there is some level of consistency in the way a project is developed.
 Early is better than late. [`pylint`](https://www.pylint.org/) is an excellent tool to achieve both of these objectives (and more).
-In the discussion that follows, we are going to take a closer look at how `pylint` can be integrated into the development workflow.
+In the discussion that follows, we are going to take a closer look at how `pylint` can be integrated into your Python development workflow.

 # Python linting tools overview

-There are a number of syntax and error checker tools for Python and [this]() and [this]() discussion on SF compares them in great details, so won't repeat here.
+There are a number of syntax and error checker tools for Python and [this](https://stackoverflow.com/questions/1428872/pylint-pychecker-or-pyflakes) discussion on SF compares them in great details, so won't repeat here.
 Choice of `pylint` was somewhat influenced by these discussions, but it was more like, used it, found it useful and just started using it.

 # A simple `pylint` Workflow